Written on 29 Apr 2019.

 ARE YOU INVOLVED IN A STUDENT ASSOCIATION?
 WHAT ROLE DOES THIS INVOLVEMENT PLAY IN YOUR EDHEC EXPERIENCE?

-I am involved with Develop, an association which focuses on Social Business.
+I am involved with Develop, an association that focuses on Social Business.
 As I have always been passionate about bringing social impact through entrepreneurship (and was involved in associations working in the same space during my undergraduate studies as well), I was very excited to be a part of Develop.
 Through Develop, not only have I learned more about social entrepreneurship but I have also made some amazing friends.

 Apart from DEVELOP, there are a number of associations at EDHEC and I am sure that each student can find something interesting to be involved with.